jockbert/particle_sim_config/README.md

-This project is both a particle simulation data exchange format and a reference library implementation.
+This project is both a particle simulation data exchange format definition and a reference library implementation.

 # The data format definition